TymurAntonovskyi/Term-Project-/README.md

 GROUP BY Store
 ORDER BY avg(Unemployment) desc ;
 ```

 Aim: To check if Fuel Price is different in different Regions --
 ```sql
 Select Store, avg(Fuel_Price) as AVG_FuelPrice from features GROUP BY Store
 ORDER BY avg(Fuel_Price) desc ;
 ```

-To see sales tendency from 2010 until 2012 in each of the shops
+Aim:To see sales tendency from 2010 until 2012 in each of the shops
 ```sql
 sum( case when year(s.Date_N) = 2010 then Weekly_Sales end) as "2010",
 sum( case when year(s.Date_N) = 2011 then Weekly_Sales end) as "2011",